-During 2015, the Authority entered into a lease agreement as lessee for financing the acquisition of a utility asset valued at \$7,445.
+During 2015, the Authority entered into a financed purchase agreement for the acquisition of a utility asset valued at \$7,445.
 The utility asset has a ten-year estimated useful life.
-Depreciation on the utility asset began in 2016, with accumulated depreciation totaling \$4,469 and \$3,724 for the years ended December 31, 2021 and 2020, respectively.
-This lease agreement qualifies as a capital lease for accounting purposes and, therefore, has been recorded at the value of future minimum lease payments as of the inception date.
-At

-December 31, 2021 and 2020, the outstanding balance of the capital lease was \$4,484 and \$4,970, respectively.
+Depreciation on the utility asset began in 2016, with accumulated depreciation totaling \$5,214 and \$4,469 for the years ended December 31, 2022 and 2021, respectively.
+This lease agreement qualifies as a financed purchase for accounting purposes and, therefore, has been recorded at the value of future minimum lease payments as of the inception date.
+At December 31, 2022 and 2021, the outstanding balance of the financed purchase was \$3,982 and \$4,484, respectively.